ndleah/dvd-rental-marketing-analytics/3.-Problem-Solving/README.md

 |408        |3        |2005-05-24T23:03:39.000Z|373    |GRADUATE LORD  |140     |WHOOPI    |HURT     |

 ### **2. Top Actor Counts**
-We can now generate our rental counts per actor and since we are only interested in the top actor for each of our customers - we can also perform a filter step to just keep the top actor records and counts for our downstream insights:
+I can now generate our rental counts per actor and since I'm only interested in the top actor for each of customers:
 ```sql
 DROP TABLE IF EXISTS top_actor_counts;
 CREATE TEMP TABLE top_actor_counts AS